 Additionally, the District's work plan for 2019 was approved on Nov.
 20, 2018, and included \$4.6 million for dredging Hampton Harbor.
 Completion of environmental coordination and permits, real estate agreements and contract award enabled maintenance dredging of Hampton Harbor to begin in the late fall of 2019.
 A \$4.45 million contract was awarded Sept.
-12, 2019, to H&L Contracting, Inc. LLC, of Bay Shores, New York.
-Approximately 140,000 cubic yards of required dredging, with another 35,000 cubic yards of one-foot allowable over depth dredging, would bring these areas back to authorized dimensions.
+12, 2019, to H&L Contracting Inc. LLC, of Bay Shores, New York, and work began in October 2019 and was completed in December 2019.
+A total of 173,736 CY was removed from the federal channels and anchorage areas to return these areas to authorized dimensions.
 Sandy shoal material dredged from the mouth of the river was pumped to adjacent placement sites including the middle ground sand flat, under the Route 1A southern bridge abutment, Seabrook Beach, and Hampton State Beach Park.
-Work was completed at the end of December 2019.

 On Oct.
-31, 2018, the New Hampshire Port Authority made a request to USACE to initiate further studies of Hampton Harbor with a view to reducing erosion of the northern end of the middle ground bar in Seabrook and the resulting rapid shoaling of the Seabrook anchorage and channel.
-Funds amounting to \$50,000 were received to initiate this study and establish a federal interest before continuing with more detailed analyses.
+31, 2018, the New Hampshire Port Authority made a request to USACE to initiate further studies of Hampton Harbor with a view to reducing erosion of the northern end of the middle ground bar in Seabrook and address the resulting rapid shoaling of the Seabrook anchorage and channel.
+Funds amounting to \$50,000 were received to establish a federal interest before continuing with investigations of possible solutions with a feasibility study.
+On Oct.
+20, 2022, the District determined federal interest is warranted, and has received an additional \$50,000 to prepare a Feasibility Cost Share Agreement (FCSA) for Pease Development Authority (PDA).
+If an FCSA is executed, a detailed study will examine the hydrodynamics of the Hampton Seabrook Estuary and the problems it creates for safe and efficient navigation in order to recommend a solution.
+USACE has been engaged with NHDOT to coordinate any projected impacts the Hampton Seabrook bridge replacement may have on the study.
 Additionally, funding in the amount of \$4.5 million was received in FY20 for repairs to the North Jetty.
-The District has completed an initial survey of the structure and will be working on design and an environmental assessment through 2022.
+The District released its plans and specifications in May 2022 for repairs but was unable to solicit qualified contractors to rebuild portions that suffered extensive damage from successive Nor'easters and a vessel strike.